 Authorised Open-ended Investment Schemes

-Under the Protection of Investors (Bailiwick of Guernsey) Law, 1987, as amended ("the POI Law") open-ended schemes are declared as authorised or registered under Section 8 of the POI Law.
+Under the Protection of Investors (Bailiwick of Guernsey) Law, 2020 ("the POI Law") open-ended schemes are declared as authorised or registered under Section 8 of the POI Law.

 Rules which apply to the method of operation of authorised open-ended collective investment schemes:

-- The Authorised Collective Investment Schemes (Class B) Rules, 2013 ("The Class B Rules").
+- The Authorised Collective Investment Schemes (Class B) Rules and Guidance, 2021 ("The Class B Rules");

 *Applicants considering applying for a Class A Scheme must contact Authorisations before formalising an application.
 Class A Schemes have largely been superseded by the AIFMD regime.
 Please see the investment supervision section of our website.